 Why is it important to pat meat dry before cooking:

-Do you have to rest meat?
+How long do you have to rest broiled meat?

 How to tell if the meat is done: